-2020–2021 Residence Life Policies
+Residence Life Policies

 Applying for Campus Residency

-2020–2021 Commuter Policies and Applications
+Commuter Policy and Applications

-The deadline for completing the Commuter Student Application submission and approval process is June 1 (or within 10 days of deposit for new students who deposit after June 1) for fall semester or January 1 for spring semester.
-NOTE: Students who are approved for commuter status but whose applications are received after the designated deadline will incur a $500 late fee in addition to the Commuter Fee.
+The deadline for completing the Commuter Student Application submission and approval process is May 1 (or within 10 days of deposit for new students who deposit after May 1) for fall semester.
+For spring semester the deadline is December 1 for returning students and January 1 for new students enrolling spring.
+NOTE: Students who are approved for Commuter Status but whose applications are received after the designated deadline will incur a $500 late fee in addition to the Commuter Fee.